 Basil Oil (linalool CT) (5 star reviews): Basil Oil reduces the inflammatory response of allergens, supports the adrenal glands and helps detoxify the body of bacteria and viruses.
 Remedy: Take 1 drop of basil EO internally per day by adding it to warm soup, salad dressing, or another dish.
 To support the respiratory system, dilute 2-3 drops of basil oil into 1/4 tsp. of coconut oil and apply it topically to chest, underarms, back of neck, temples or soles of feet.

-Top 5 Natural Remedies for Insomnia
+Top 5 Natural Remedies and for Insomnia

 - Melatonin (1-3 mg half hour before bed)